8 Hour SAFE Comprehensive: 2021 Originator Essentials

 Have a narrator read the entire course to you as you make progress.
 You can also download the entire course in MP3 audio format.
 (National portion only)

-This loan originator course will instruct mortgage loan originators on a number of regulations that they will have to comply with while taking part in their mortgage loan origination activities.
+This 8-hour NMLS continuing education course will instruct mortgage loan originators on a number of regulations that they will have to comply with while taking part in their mortgage loan origination activities.

 Please review the Course Syllabus for more details about this course.